astronnerd/WildBot---AI/README.md

 WildBot is a Gen AI-Powered Chat Tool for Research Data Scraping and Interaction on wildlife, biodiversity, and conservation topics.
 The project integrates:

-- **Generative AI:** Uses a Hugging Face model (`google/flan-ul2`) to generate detailed, research-backed responses.
+- **Generative AI:** Uses a BGE-Large and Gemma3-IT to generate detailed, research-backed responses.
-- **Data Scraping:** Fetches research papers via the Semantic Scholar API.
-- **Visual Enhancements:** Retrieves relevant wildlife images using the Pixabay API.
 - **Themed UI:** A React-based frontend with a custom wildlife-themed design.

 ---